 Other than the AquaTheater, the most striking feature of the Boardwalk is the large, handmade carousel.
 The music and menagerie of animals circling the carousel certainly give the Boardwalk an authentic feel.

-The eateries reflect the casual seaside atmosphere--Johnny Rockets, the Seafood Shack, donut shop, Boardwalk Bar, and ice cream parlor.
+The eateries reflect the casual seaside atmosphere: Johnny Rockets, the Seafood Shack, donut shop, Boardwalk Bar, and ice cream parlor.

 04 of 10

 05 of 10

 The Pool and Sports Zone stretches the length of the Oasis of the Seas on decks 15 and 16.
 It's a terrific outdoor playground.
 The jogging track measures 2.4 laps to the mile.

 Four distinctly different pools and several whirlpools provide plenty of space for water fun.
 The Beach Pool has a sloped entry allowing guests to wade into the pool.
 The Main Pool is surrounded by sun lounges and is flanked by two whirlpools.
 The H2O Zone is a signature Royal Caribbean family water park, and the Sports Pool is restricted to lap swimmers in the morning and team water sports in the afternoon.

 06 of 10

 The Vitality Spa and Fitness Center is found forward on deck 6.
 The spa features a Thermal Suite with heated tile lounges and steam rooms and 29 treatment rooms.
 It also includes calming relaxation rooms.
 Teens and kids even have a spa area of their own.

 The Fitness Center has 158 fitness machines, including cardio and resistance equipment.
-Guests can work out alone or join in on one of several classes such as spinning, kickboxing, Pilates or yoga.
+Guests can work out alone or join in on one of several classes such as spinning, kickboxing, Pilates, or yoga.

-The Vitality Cafe offers healthy snacks, sandwiches, wraps, fruit and smoothies.
+The Vitality Cafe offers healthy snacks, sandwiches, wraps, fruit, and smoothies.

 07 of 10

 Entertainment Place is the hub for Oasis of the Seas nightlife.
 Occupying all of deck 4, it is easily accessed from the Royal Promenade.
 Entertainment Place includes the Casino Royale, the Opal Theater, Studio B, Comedy Place, Jazz on 4, and the Blaze Nightclub.
-That's quite a list!

 08 of 10

 The Youth Zone covers over 28,000 square feet on the Oasis of the Seas.
 The Adventure Ocean area for kids ages 6 months to 12 years old is found on deck 14, and the Youth Zone Teen area is on deck 15.